moustakas/desi-photometry/README.md

 `SV1_DESI_TARGET`, `SV1_BGS_TARGET`, `SV1_MWS_TARGET`, `SV2_DESI_TARGET`,
 `SV2_BGS_TARGET`, `SV2_MWS_TARGET`, `SV3_DESI_TARGET`, `SV3_BGS_TARGET`,
 `SV3_MWS_TARGET`, `SCND_TARGET`, `SV1_SCND_TARGET`, `SV2_SCND_TARGET`, and
-`SV3_SCND_TARGET`.
+`SV3_SCND_TARGET` (all with a `numpy.int64` data type).
 These columns are included so that the various *targetphot* catalogs can be more easily stacked or combined.

 * Some targets have partial or minimal targeting information (e.g., *secondary* targets).
 For these objects, we populate "missing" *targetphot* columns with zeros or blank strings (depending on the data type of the column).

+**Note**
+In the DESI/EDR, the same object can appear in two different surveys but *with different targeting information*.
+For example, an object may be a *primary* target in one survey but a *secondary* target in another survey.
+Consequently, we recommend using both the `TARGETID` and `SURVEY` values when selecting specific samples of targets.

 #### Tractor (*tractorphot*) Catalogs